-The passenger sensing system is designed to turn off the front outboard passenger frontal airbag if:
+The passenger sensing system is designed to turn off the front outboard passenger frontal airbag and knee airbag if:

-- The front outboard passenger seat is unoccupied. - The system determines an infant is present in a child restraint. - A front outboard passenger takes his/her weight off of the seat for a period of time. - There is a critical problem with the airbag system or the passenger sensing system.
+- The front outboard passenger seat is unoccupied. - The system determines that an infant is present in a child restraint. - A front outboard passenger takes his/her weight off of the seat for a period of time.

-When the passenger sensing system has turned off the front outboard passenger frontal airbag, the OFF indicator will light and stay lit as a reminder that the airbag is off.
-See Passenger Airbag Status Indicator \Rightarrow 121.
+There is a critical problem with the airbag system or the passenger sensing system.

-The passenger sensing system is designed to turn on the front outboard passenger frontal airbag anytime the system senses that a person of adult size is sitting properly in the front outboard passenger seat.
+When the passenger sensing system has turned off the front outboard passenger frontal airbag and knee airbag, the OFF indicator will light and stay lit as a reminder that the airbags are off.
+See Passenger Airbag Status Indicator

-When the passenger sensing system has allowed the airbag to be enabled, the ON indicator will light and stay lit as a reminder that the airbag is active.
+The passenger sensing system is designed to turn on the front outboard passenger frontal airbag and knee airbag anytime the system senses that a person of adult size is sitting properly in the front outboard passenger seat.
+When the passenger sensing system has allowed the airbag(s) to be enabled, the ON indicator will light and stay lit as a reminder that the airbag(s) are active.

-For some children, including children in child restraints, and for very small adults, the passenger sensing system may or may not turn off the front outboard passenger frontal airbag, depending upon the person's seating posture and body build.
+For some children, including children in child restraints, and for very small adults, the passenger sensing system may or may not turn off the front outboard passenger frontal airbag and knee airbag, depending upon the person's seating posture and body build.
 Everyone in the vehicle who has outgrown child restraints should wear a seat belt properly - whether or not there is an airbag for that person.

 If the airbag readiness light ever comes on and stays on, it means that something may be wrong with the airbag system.
 To help avoid injury to yourself or others, have the vehicle serviced right away.
-See Airbag Readiness Light \Leftrightarrow 120 for more information, including important safety information.
+See more information, including important safety information.